 - 625 Lazaro Cardenas.
 Tel: 223-3834

+Now Closed.
 Restaurant, cafe, aromatherapy bar, lounge and boutique.
 Unique in Puerto Vallarta, "a multi-sensory experience".
 Reservations recommended Fri and Sat evenings.
-Uncommon Grounds restaurant menu includes shrimp nirvana salad, Bleeker street BLT, Casablanca and Mediterranean wrap, and other savory dishes.
-Lesbian owned and operated with friendly Anne and Lidia.
+Read up on the Uncommon Grounds restaurant menu, which includes shrimp nirvana salad, Bleeker street BLT, Casablanca and Mediterranean wrap, and other savory dishes.
+Lesbian owned and operated with friendly Lydia and Anne.
 Oct-Jun: Weds-Sun, Noon until closing; food until 11:30pm.

 Xocodiva - South Side - 174 Basilio Badillo.